Appendix D: Guideline committee Terms of Reference and Standing Orders

 how to identify best practice in areas where research evidence is absent, weak or equivocal

-the effectiveness, and where requested, cost effectiveness of interventions, actions and measures to improve the health and social care of the public
+the effectiveness, and cost effectiveness of interventions, actions and measures to improve the health and social care of the public

-opportunities and challenges that may be faced in implementing the recommendations that might require additional implementation efforts at a local level.
+opportunities and challenges that may be faced in implementing the recommendations that might require additional resources or implementation efforts at a local level.

 develop a guideline for the relevant audiences in accordance with the agreed process and methods manual

 submit its recommendations to NICE's Guidance Executive, which will have powers delegated by the Board to consider and approve the recommendations

 be accountable to the NICE director (or delegated senior member of the NICE team) responsible for the guideline

 acknowledge that the intellectual property of content arising from the guideline development process belongs to NICE